The Jackloc guide of how to fit window restrictors.

 Tip: We recommend you drill pilot holes first using a 3mm drill bit.

 - With the window still closed, screw part B into the window with the two special screws provided and tighten.

 - Insert screw cover caps over the screws in part A.

 - To operate the Jackloc, ensure that the bullet (Part C) is pushed into the unlocked body, and turn the key to the locked position.
 The key will only release from the locking body when in the locked position.

 Video DIY Guide to Fitting Window Restrictors

-If you prefer a visual guide you can watch our Youtube video to installing our Jackloc window restrictors here
+If you prefer a visual guide of how to fit window restrictors you can watch our Youtube video to installing our Jackloc window restrictors here